nadegegriesser/outfit-service/README.md

 ![Decision]

-You can find the corresponding DMN XML file [decision.dmn11.xml] in the resources.
+You can find the corresponding DMN XML file [decision.dmn] in the resources.
 To modify it you can use the [Camunda Modeler].